vervallsweg/cast-web-api/README.md

 http://127.0.0.1/device/abc1234a/stop
 ```

+##### /image
+Proxies the image from the device's image url.
+Useful if your application can only access local content.

 ##### /playMedia [HTTP POST]
 Returns a response object.
 Requires a JSON object with the media information in the request data.
 It uses Google's [default media receiver](https://developers.google.com/cast/docs/receiver_apps#default "Default Media Receiver").
 If you don't know what this is please **read the documentation first**, it is linked above and below.
 Remember: always check device compatibility (formats, screen available) before casting your media to a device!